Soft and Chewy Caramel Clusters

 Instructions

-1. Put milk, butter and caramels into a large pot (large enough to have up to 6 cups of cornflakes in it and still be able to stir it easily) on about medium heat.
+2. Put milk, butter and unwrapped caramels into a large pot on medium heat.
+(The pot needs to be big enough to accommodate the caramel mixture and up to 5-6 cups of cornflakes and be stirred easily.)
 Allow everything to melt, stirring often so that the mixture doesn’t boil.

-2. When the caramel is melted down and everything is well mixed, add the cornflakes.
+3. When the caramel is melted down and everything is well mixed, add the cornflakes.
+Start with 5 cups and add up to 1 more cup if there appears to be excess caramel.
 Mix well so that the flakes are all well coated.

-4. Allow to cool fully.
-As they cool, they will harden into more of a cookie.
+5. Allow to cool fully on the counter.
+As they cool, they will harden into a soft and chewy cluster.

 Nutrition